 Flurbiprofen (Into the eye)

 Keeps the pupils of the eyes from getting smaller during an eye surgery.
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+This medicine is an (NSAID).

 OcufenThere may be other brand names for this medicine.